UniMotion: A Unified Framework for Motion-Text-Vision Understanding and Generation: Introduction

 Thanks to these designs, UniMotion achieves state-of-the-art results across virtually all downstream tasks, supporting true any-to-any understanding and generation among Motion, Text, and RGB.
 It demonstrates especially prominent advantages on cross-modal compositional tasks.
 Our main contributions are:

-\begin{enumerate} \item We propose UniMotion, the first framework to unify Motion, Text, and RGB understanding and generation in a single architecture, overcoming the modality-coverage and task-direction limitations of prior methods. \item We propose a fully continuous motion paradigm: CMA-VAE encodes motion into a visual-semantically enriched continuous latent space, and symmetric dual-path embedders with hybrid attention and modality-routed LoRA construct parallel continuous pathways for Motion and RGB, eliminating quantization bottlenecks at the architecture level. \item We propose Dual-Posterior KL Alignment (DPA) and Latent Reconstruction Alignment (LRA) as complementary alignment strategies: DPA injects visual-semantic supervision into the motion encoder via posterior alignment, while LRA leverages dense motion latents for self-supervised pathway calibration---jointly constructing a well-aligned tri-modal space that improves training stability and performance across all tasks. \end{enumerate}
+\begin{enumerate} \item We propose UniMotion, the first framework to unify Motion, Text, and RGB understanding and generation in a single architecture, overcoming the modality-coverage and task-direction limitations of prior methods.
+Beyond reusing a pretrained Text--RGB MLLM, the key challenge we solve is inserting a kinematically-constrained \emph{continuous} motion modality---absent from such backbones---into the shared space. \item We propose a fully continuous motion paradigm: CMA-VAE encodes motion into a visual-semantically enriched continuous latent space, and symmetric dual-path embedders with hybrid attention and modality-routed LoRA construct parallel continuous pathways for Motion and RGB, eliminating quantization bottlenecks at the architecture level. \item We propose Dual-Posterior KL Alignment (DPA) and Latent Reconstruction Alignment (LRA) as complementary alignment strategies: DPA injects visual-semantic supervision into the motion encoder via posterior alignment, while LRA leverages dense motion latents for self-supervised pathway calibration---jointly constructing a well-aligned tri-modal space that improves training stability and performance across all tasks. \end{enumerate}